Skip to main content

 If you are still living at the rooming house and want compensation from the rooming house operator for something that is not a breach of their duty under the rental laws, you don’t need to give them a notice of breach of duty.
 For example, if the rooming house operator doesn’t provide laundry facilities, when they said they would in your rooming house agreement, you don’t need to give them a breach of duty notice.

-You can still let the rooming house operator know in writing why you want compensation and the amount you want, and that you will apply to VCAT if they don’t pay you within a timeframe you think is reasonable, such as 3 days.
+In both cases, you should let the rooming house operator know in a letter or email why you want compensation and the amount you want, and that you will apply to Rental Dispute Resolution Victoria (RDRV) if they don’t pay you within a timeframe you think is reasonable, such as 3 days.

 If you are unsure whether the rooming house operator has breached their duty, this page says where you can get help.